StrykerKKD/dartrocket/README.md

 At the moment there is no starting guide, but you can find some examples in the package.

 ##Documentation
-You can find the documentation in the source.
-I need some time to generate them.
+You can find the documentation in this site: <http://www.dartdocs.org/>
-If you are brave enough, then look into these: game,state,statemanager,animatedsprite dart files

 ##Blog
 The Framework has a blog here: <http://dartrocket.blogspot.hu/>